 There are long lists of therapists, marriage counselors, psychologists, social workers, pastoral counselors…and it’s hard to sort them out.
 Some are qualified, and some are not.
 Anybody can hang up a shingle and call themselves a “counselor.”
 If you’re just looking for a plumber, you can ask around.

-But this is your marriage and family you’re trying to help.
+But this is your marriage you’re trying to save.
 And people are hesitant to let family or strangers know that they are in trouble.

 What to do?